 It was exactly one year ago today when I was struck by musical lightning — perhaps the most powerful bolt I’ve felt in a long time.
 I’m certain most of us have had the experience: while going about your business, you hear, quite suddenly and unexpectedly, a song or piece of music that makes you stop what you’re doing and just listen, captivated, even enthralled by the sound.
-It has happened to me only a handful of times in my life, and it goes far beyond simply buying an album by a favorite or new artist, and enjoying it greatly with the first listen.
+It has happened to me only a handful of times in my life, and it goes far beyond simply buying an album by a favorite or new artist, and enjoying it with the first listen.
 That kind of moment is much more common, because there is a degree of anticipation involved.
-What I’m referring to here is that unmistakable musical lightning bolt that causes you to sit slack-jawed and say, “Wow!” — and then changes everything.
-With me, it usually leads me to look up the artist or group in question, and try to find out everything I can, in order to put that particular song or piece of music into some kind of context.
-And, of course, it also leads to repeated visits to whatever retail outlets that actually might sell the music, so that I could hold the creative work in my hand, and bring it home, to immerse myself still further into the new discovery (at least that was how it was done in the old days).
+What I’m referring to here is that unmistakable musical lightning bolt that comes out of the blue and causes you to sit slack-jawed and say, “Wow!” — and then changes everything.
+With me, it usually leads me to look up the artist or band in question, and try to find out everything I can, in order to put that particular song or piece of music into some kind of context.
+And, of course, it also leads to repeated visits to whatever music retail outlets that still sell the music itself, so that I could hold the creative work in my hand, and bring it home to immerse myself still further into the new discovery (at least that was how it was done in the old days).

 “For the past half-hour (so far), I’ve been absolutely gobsmacked by a number of videos featuring this mesmerizing girl, named Andrea Motis.
 She is a jazz/bossa nova singer from Spain, multi-lingual (sings in English, Spanish, Portuguese, and who knows what else), plays saxophone, and is especially brilliant on trumpet.
 She’s only 24 years old, and wasn’t even 20 at the time of this performance — Jobim’s classic “Meditation” (performed alongside LEGENDARY saxophonist Scott Hamilton).
 I’ve yet to pick up my jaw from the floor.
 This girl was/is a true prodigy (she recorded her first album of jazz standards when she was 15), has a loyal following, and should be an international star right now!
 How could I have not known about her before this morning?
 Thankfully, I do now.
 I’ve been almost too flustered to know which of her amazing performances to post…”

-The next day, after viewing dozens of more videos by Andrea, I posted this:
+The next day, after viewing dozens of more videos of Andrea’s performances, I posted this:

 “Oct.
 12: Yep, still smitten with Andrea.
 I’m just trying to catch up with the jazz fans in Europe who’ve already known of her remarkable talents for years, and I’m making some small effort to spread the word among those who love jazz and might occasionally check out my Facebook page.”